 Many students are about to find themselves buried under a blizzard of offers, their inboxes overflowing and their counters stacked high with catalogs.

-No, I am not talking about holiday catalogs, Cyber Monday, or Santa.
+No, I am not talking about holiday catalogs, surprise gifts, or year-end donation requests.
 This blizzard is brought to you by that other seasonal event, the delivery of PSAT scores.
-Scores from the October PSAT became available online on Monday, December 11.
+Scores from the October PSAT became available online on Monday, December 10.
 Students can access their scores and see answers and explanations for any missed questions (all great features of the College Board collaboration with Khan Academy ).
 For access, students first create an online student account with College Board.
 And this is where the fun begins!

 College Board (and ACT) accounts require students to provide basic biographical information.
 There are also reams of optional questions asking for student’s self-reported grade point average, classes they have taken in high school and areas of interest.
 Here is the full list.
 In entering this information, students create online profiles of themselves as, well, students.
 Students are then given the option of participating in the Student Search Service ® .
 What, you may ask, is the Student Search Service?
 From the College Board website: